 Part 3A shows cumulative net loss and ALAE payments by year the claim was reported as of December 31 of each year shown in Columns 1 to 10.
 Payments should reflect subrogation, salvage and escrow and defalcation claims according to the rules contained in SSAP No. 57—Title Insurance.

-Part 3A total of Column 10, should equal Part 1, Line 12, Column 15 minus Column 14.
-However, Part 3A may not reconcile with Part 1 – Summary due to differences in the meaning of “prior years” resulting in a validation error and would be an acceptable explanation of the error for the Validation Error Explanation Text File submitted as part of the statement filing.
+Part 3A total of Column 10 should equal Part 1, Line 12, Column 15 minus Column 14.
+However, Part 3A may not reconcile with Part 1 – Summary due to differences in the meaning of “prior years” resulting in a validation error.
+Differences in the meaning of “prior years” would be an acceptable explanation of the error for the Validation Error Explanation Text File submitted as part of the statement filing.

 SCHEDULE P – PART 3B

-Part 3B shows case basis reserves by year the claim was reported on claims that are open as of December 31 of each year shown in Columns 1 to 10.
+Part 3B shows case basis loss and ALAE reserves by year the claim was reported on claims that are open as of December 31 of each year shown in Columns 1 to 10.

-Part 3B, total of Column 10 plus Part 3C, total of Column 10, should equal Part 1, Line 12, Columns 17 plus Column 18 minus Column 19.
+Part 3B total of Column 10 plus Part 3C total of Column 10, should equal Part 1, Line 12, Columns 17 plus Column 18 minus Column 19.

 SCHEDULE P – PART 3C